 When you negotiate a commercial or retail lease, it is not just a matter of getting the tenant to agree to some form of lease deal and then putting a lease ‘heads of agreement’ together.

-We as agents can provide a lot of value to the client by helping them through strategies and decisions relating to the lease.
-The end result lease can then be quite special when it comes to property performance and landlord returns.
+We, as agents, can provide a lot of value to the client by helping them through strategies and decisions relating to the lease.
+The property market is always changing, and as part of that, so will the leasing pressures and changes for landlords and tenants.
+The result lease can be quite special regarding property performance and landlord returns.

 A Lease for the Duration